tiffix1/ISU-CDC-Handbook/README.md

 ## Team Formation and Registration
 ## Planning a Playbook and Basic Triaging
 ## Creating a Practice Network
 Practice makes perfect and nothing beats having your very own network to test out what you'll learn.
-Before you get started you will need to download a few applications; a hyper visor and an ISO file.
+Before you get started you will need to download a few applications; a hyper visor and a few ISO files.
 A hypervisor is the platform that will run your virtualized network enviroment and an ISO file is often the format of choice for distributing operating systems.
 Below are some resources to get started, check with your school as some insitutions offer vmware or windows license to students for free.
+For this example we will be using Vmware Workstation since the competition uses Vmware products to host the virtual network.
+Simply navigate to the download link, and follow the wizard for installation.
+The CDCs scenarios vary but in the past most use a combination of older Ubuntu versions, Windows 10 and Windows Server 16.
+Moreover the scenarios usuallly include an active directory server, a database, a web application, and a client.
+This of course often changes but should provide you with a good foundation to practice with.
+This tutorial will focus on teaching you  network up and running as well as
 1. Install hypervisor of your choice
-   For this example we will be using Vmware Workstation since the competition uses Vmware products to host the virtual network.
-Simply navigate to the download link, and follow the wizard for installation

    - [Vmware Workstation](https://www.vmware.com/products/workstation-pro/workstation-pro-evaluation.html.html.html)  &nbsp;  <img src="https://static.wikia.nocookie.net/logopedia/images/6/62/VMware_Workstation_7_logo.png/revision/latest?cb=20140525014047" width="40" height="40">
      -  30 day free trial
         <br>